maxammann/blog/content/posts/2020-03-25-telegram-data-visualization/index.md

 " > timestamps.csv
 ```

-# Creating a data visualization
+# Creating a Data Visualization

 The following script allows you to plot the data using pandas and matplotlib with the kxcd style: